The latest issue of Music & Copyright is now available for subscribers to download. Here are some of the highlights.

 South Africa country report

 In addition to the usual set of music industry statistics and news briefs, the latest issue of Music & Copyright includes a detailed South Africa music industry report.
-South Africa is the Africa’s biggest music market.
+South Africa is Africa’s biggest music market.
 Consumer spending on recorded music and live performance as well as royalty collections are significantly higher in the country than in any other market in the region.
-Despite its geographic location, South Africa is more akin to a Western music market and has far more in common with many countries in Europe and North America than it does its closest neighbors.
-While this means per-capita spending on music is high compared with other African countries, the same problems encountered in the developed world in the shift from physical formats to digital and, more recently, downloads to access, have been experienced in South Africa.
-Although the rise in high-speed internet access has exacerbated problems associated with the unauthorized distribution of music, higher digital sales, rising smartphone penetration, and the move into South Africa by several international streaming services suggests the market is on the right road to a brighter future.
+Despite its geographic location, South Africa more closely resembles a Western music market and has far more in common with many countries in Europe and North America than it does with its neighbors.
+Although this means per-capita spending on music is high compared with other African countries, the same problems encountered in the developed world in the shift from physical formats to digital and downloads to access, have been experienced in South Africa.
+Music piracy rates are extremely high and despite government promises to amend copyright laws and increase intellectual property rights protection, the piracy problem persists.
+But, although the rise in high-speed internet access has exacerbated problems associated with the unauthorized distribution of music, higher digital sales, rising smartphone penetration, and the rollout of several international streaming services suggests the market may well have a bright future.